isahilpahuja/CSS3standards/content/post/userinterface.md

 <p>This means that when we set width/height of an element it will appear bigger that the actual size we defined.
 The CSS3 box-sizing property allows us to include the padding and border in an element's total width and height.</p>
 <p>We can include the padding and border in the width/height defined without increasing the required size of the element using <i>‘box-sizing: border-box’</i>.</p>

+<h3>Negative Impact:</h3>
+<p>It is advised to use this property and define its value, as most of the libraries and browser may or may not define its value.
+In both the cases it will take the default value and again the designer might not get the desired output.</p>

+<h3>Positive Impact:</h3>
+<p>For a long time web developers have specified a smaller width value than they wanted, because they had to subtract out the padding and borders.
+The CSS3 box-sizing property allows us to include the padding and border in an element's total width and height there by allowing us to give values as required.</p>

 <h4>Working Section:</h4>
 <a href="https://jsbin.com/dunafux/3">Box-Sizing</a>